Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Qualifying Examination, Final Examination

-If the qualifying examination is considered satisfactory and the requirements in languages (including English) and/or tool subjects have been met, the chairperson of the advisory committee will send electronically to the graduate dean via the Enrollment Services SharePoint site, for consideration by the Graduate Council, a formal written recommendation that the applicant be admitted to candidacy for the doctor’s degree.
+If the qualifying examination is considered satisfactory and the requirements in languages (including English) and/or tool subjects have been met, the chairperson of the advisory committee will send electronically to the Graduate Dean via the Enrollment Services portal, for consideration by the Graduate Council, a formal written recommendation that the applicant be admitted to candidacy for the doctor’s degree.
 The letter also will state the date of the examinations and whether the student passed both the major and minor portions (if an official minor is involved).
 This recommendation will be forwarded as soon as all the above requirements have been met.

-If the qualifying examination is not satisfactory, the chairperson of the advisory committee will relay this information electronically via the Enrollment Services SharePoint site to the graduate dean.
+If the qualifying examination is not satisfactory, the chairperson of the advisory committee will relay this information electronically via the Enrollment Services portal to the Graduate Dean.
 An applicant who does not pass the qualifying examination may be permitted to repeat it once after a time lapse of at least four months and not more than 12 months from the date of the unsatisfactory examination.
 Failure to pass the qualifying examination within the specified time will result in dismissal from the program irrespective of performance in other aspects of doctoral study.

 Final Examination.
 A final public oral examination, usually over the general field of the dissertation, is required of every candidate for the doctorate and must be held when school is in session and faculty are on duty.
 The oral examination must be scheduled by the student and the advisory committee after the committee has read the completed dissertation and prior to the defense deadline during the semester of graduation.
 Students should present their dissertation to all committee members at least three weeks before the defense date.
 In addition, the Graduate School requires three weeks notification prior to the oral examination.
-Students and/or their chair must recommend a graduate faculty member to serve as the graduate dean’s representative during the final examination or defense.
-The graduate dean’s representative must be a member of the graduate faculty who does not have an appointment in the student’s department; this representative’s appointment may be in the student’s college.
-A copy of the dissertation should also be sent to the graduate dean’s representative three weeks prior to the defense for review.
-The required Defense Notification Form noting the time, place, and other information concerning the examination is available at www.depts.ttu.edu/gradschool and should be submitted to the Graduate School electronically via the Enrollment Services SharePoint site at least three weeks before the defense date.
-The graduate dean’s representative’s name must be included on the Defense Notification Form; acceptance of the Defense Notification Form by the Graduate School constitutes acceptance of the recommended dean’s representative.
-The student and/or committee chair is responsible for communicating directly with the dean’s representative to coordinate all details pertaining to the defense.
+Students and/or their chair must recommend a graduate faculty member to serve as the Graduate Dean’s representative during the final examination or defense.
+The Graduate Dean’s representative must be a member of the graduate faculty who does not have an appointment in the student’s department; this representative’s appointment may be in the student’s college.
+A copy of the dissertation should also be sent to the Graduate Dean’s representative three weeks prior to the defense for review.
+The required Defense Notification Form noting the time, place, and other information concerning the examination is available at www.depts.ttu.edu/gradschool and should be submitted to the Graduate School electronically via the Enrollment Services portal at least three weeks before the defense date.
+The Graduate Dean’s representative’s name must be included on the Defense Notification Form; acceptance of the Defense Notification Form by the Graduate School constitutes acceptance of the recommended Dean’s representative.
+The student and/or committee chair is responsible for communicating directly with the Dean’s representative to coordinate all details pertaining to the defense.

-The advisory committee and the graduate dean or a member of the graduate faculty designated to act in place of the graduate dean conduct the examination.
+The advisory committee and the Graduate Dean or a member of the graduate faculty designated to act in place of the Graduate Dean conduct the examination.
 All members of the committee participate fully in the examination and cast a vote.
-Professors other than members of the committee, including the graduate dean’s representative, may participate in the examination but have no vote in determining the outcome.
-At the conclusion of the examination, the chairperson of the advisory committee will notify the Graduate School electronically via SharePoint giving the result of the examination.
+Professors other than members of the committee, including the Graduate Dean’s representative, may participate in the examination but have no vote in determining the outcome.
+At the conclusion of the examination, all members of the committee and the Graduate Dean’s Representative must sign the Thesis/Dissertation Approval Form obtained by the student from the thesis/dissertation web page.
+Verified authentic electronic signatures are acceptable.
+The completed Thesis/Dissertation Approval Form must be submitted to the Graduate School electronically via the Enrollment Services Portal by the deadline posted in the academic calendar for the corresponding graduation term.
+Appeals for final exam decisions are covered under Operating Policy 64.07.

 Thesis/Dissertation Fee.
 During the semester of graduation, the candidate will pay Student Business Services a Thesis/Dissertation Fee to cover the cost of reviewing and archiving the official copy (ETD) of the dissertation.
 This fee is paid only once.
-The Thesis/Dissertation Fee is posted to students’ accounts by the Graduate School after Apply to Graduate intents have been processed for the graduating semester.
+The Thesis/Dissertation Fee is posted to students’ accounts by the Graduate School after the student successfully meets the ETD deadline during the graduating semester.
 Payment due dates are listed under the current semester’s deadlines at www.depts.ttu.edu/gradschool.